 We’re probably all pretty aware of depression and its link to suicidal thoughts and tendencies by now, thanks to depression and suicide awareness campaigns.
 Depression is feeling empty, hopeless, worthless or sad for an extended period of time, and to put it lightly, it sucks.
 It doesn’t just suck in the typical, non-committal sense of the term used so frequently, but rather it sucks all of the emotion, energy, and passion out of you.
 Some common symptoms include difficulty thinking, focusing or remembering, lethargy and fatigue, sleeping too much or too little, eating too much or too little, irritability, anxiety, pessimism and a loss of interest in passions or hobbies.

 Right now, current estimates indicate that around 350 million people suffer from depression worldwide, and it’s also the leading cause of disability.
 This means that millions of people across the globe are so afflicted with depression that they can’t perform their daily functions.
-There are a number of factors that can contribute to the onset of depression, including genetics, a person’s temperament, and personality, side effects of medications, drug addiction,
+There are a number of factors that can contribute to the onset of depression, including genetics, a person’s temperament, and personality, side effects of medications, drug addiction, and chronic illness or pain.
+And, until recently, we didn’t really have more than anecdotal evidence and scientific theories to explain why depression even occurred, let alone why it happened to so many people.

 The Good News